jendave/roll-table-importer/README.md

 ### Text File

-The table tool comes with a text box where you can copy/paste tables from the [Behind the Tables subreddit.](https://www.reddit.com/r/BehindTheTables)

 A .txt file can be used to create a roll table.
+The filename will be used as the `table name`.
 The importer will just treat each new line as an item in the table.

-The filename will be used as the `table name`.
-For pasted text, the first line will be used as the `table name`.
+The roll table importer tool comes with a text box where you can copy/paste tables.
+The first line will be used as the `table name`.
 The `description` field must be marked with `###` at the beginning of the line.
 Newlines must be marked with `\n` as shown in the examples.

 If the ranges are not stated, the importer will determine the table ranges based on the number of items in the table.
 A die-type (such as d6 or d100) and ranges can also be specified.

+The [Behind the Tables subreddit](https://www.reddit.com/r/BehindTheTables) is a good source for random tables.

-A simple single table can be created:
+A simple single table can be created (example from a file):

 goods.txt: